Multifidelity simulation

-Multifidelity methods leverage both low- and high-fidelity data in order to maximize the accuracy of model estimates, while minimizing the cost associated with parametrization.
-They have been successfully used in impedance cardiography, wing-design optimization, robotic learning, and have more recently been extended to human-in-the-loop systems, such as aerospace and transportation.
+Multifidelity (or multi-fidelity) methods leverage both low- and high-fidelity data in order to maximize the accuracy of model estimates, while minimizing the cost associated with parametrization.
+They have been successfully used in impedance cardiography, wing-design optimization, robotic learning, computational biomechanics, and have more recently been extended to human-in-the-loop systems, such as aerospace and transportation.
 They include both model-based methods, where a generative model is available or can be learned, in addition to model-free methods, that include regression-based approaches, such as stacked-regression.
 A more general class of regression-based multi-fidelity methods are Bayesian approaches, e.g. Bayesian linear regression, Gaussian mixture models, Gaussian processes, auto-regressive Gaussian processes, or Bayesian polynomial chaos expansions.

 The approach used depends on the domain and properties of the data available, and is similar to the concept of metasynthesis, proposed by Judea Pearl.

 Data fidelity spectrum

 The fidelity of data can vary along a spectrum between low- and high-fidelity.
 The next sections provide examples of data across the fidelity spectrum, while defining the benefits and limitations of each type of data.